Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 - S$2,500 (located in MY, good cond, 14″, with full set original center caps)

-With my set coming at S$460 in poor condition with weathered condition, only one original center cap and inner dish damage on a wheel, I have much to do to get it ready before I can try and sell it for a similar price or install it on my own car.
-These wheels are likely bent in other ways and need big budgets to refresh to showroom condition.
-The price I paid excludes domestic shipping and international shipping, the latter I have not done.
+With my set coming at S$460 in weathered condition, one original center cap and inner dish damage on one piece, I have much to do to get it ready before passing it off for sale or installation.
+These wheels are likely bent in other ways and need bigger budgets to refresh.
+The price I paid excludes domestic and international shipping – the latter I have not done.

-The service used to purchase is Doorzo, which apart from wheels does support some other car parts and other merchendise, but compared to Buyee, supports lesser parts in comparison.
-In any case, they quote me roughly ¥13,800 (S$112.8) for sea shipping, and up to ¥40,856 (S$334) for air shipping.
+The service used to purchase is Doorzo, which apart from wheels does support some other car parts and other merchendise.
+Compared to Buyee, it supports lesser automotive parts.
+They quoted me roughly ¥13,800 (S$112.8) for sea shipping, and up to ¥40,856 (S$334) for air.
 I am recommended by friends to choose sea shipping to cut costs (wheels are quite heavy), though corrosion is one concern.

 The quoted shipping adjustment of ¥3,000 is domestic shipping, which is lower than I expected.